ycrc/ycrc.github.io/docs/clusters/bouchet_beta.md

 ### Primary Group

 On non-Bouchet clusters, your PI name is the primary group of your account.
 On Bouchet, your primary group is your NetID, and secondary groups are assigned for any PI group you belong to.
 This setup makes the process of group change easier and can also accomodate "project"-based secondary groups rather than PI-based secondary groups.
+PI groups on Bouchet take the form `pi_<netid of the pi>`, instead of `<lastname of pi>` to avoid collisions and confusion between PIs who share a lastname.
 Files created in PI-owned project and scratch directories will inherit the correct PI group-ownership.
 However, be careful about copying existing files from `$HOME` to project spaces, as those files may need to have their group ownership updated.